Fi2zz/TypePicker/README.md

                     }
                 }
         });

        //tuple type,accept <string> and <Date>
        const selected=["2018-2-21",new Date()];
-       datepicker.setDates(selected);
+       //use `setDates` to set init dates to DatePicker instance datepicker.setDates(selected);

        // use `setDisabled` to set specified date or day to disabled,
        // `setDisabled` accept an object => {dates,days},
        // <tuple>dates,accept <Date> and  <string>